 HOW MUCH SHOULD YOU BUDGET FOR FUN MONEY?

-Are you sold yet?
-Good — the next thing you need to decide is exactly how much you’ll set aside.
+Are you ready to kick your money fights to the curb?
+Good — the first thing you need to decide is exactly how much you’ll set aside.

 “I think if you can isolate somewhere between 5% and 10% of a monthly budget, that’s usually a good place to start,” says Williams “Of course, if there’s significant debt, then that 5% number may be even smaller.
 But if there’s less debt and more income, the 5% may turn into 10%.”

-This is the first big question in a series that will force you and your spouse to make some tough decisions about what you value in your life together.
-Remember, every dollar you allocate to fun money (or anything else, for that matter) is one less dollar that you can spend somewhere else, such as your retirement, a vacation, or your kid’s college funds.
+This is the first big question in a series of questions that’ll force you and your spouse to make some tough decisions about what you value in your life together.
+Remember, every dollar you allocate to fun money (or anything else, for that matter) is one less dollar that you can spend somewhere else, such as your retirement, a vacation, or your kids’ college funds.

 DON’T BE AFRAID TO CHANGE YOUR FUN MONEY BUDGET